dspataru/diabetes-prediction/README.md

 # Analysis of Logistic Regression and Random Rainforest

+The dynamic duo of logistic regression and random forests.
+Imagine logistic regression as a savvy detective making decisions based on clues—it predicts outcomes, like whether someone has a diabetes or not.
+Now, pair that with random forests—it's like having a team of detectives, each with a unique perspective, working together to crack the case.
+The combination is powerful!
+Logistic regression sets the stage, and random forests bring diversity to the decision-making process, enhancing accuracy.
+Together, they're our tech detectives, for making sense of complex data and delivering reliable predictions.

+In this example, we first load the diabetes dataset using pandas library.
+Then we split the data into training and testing sets using train_test_split function.
+Next, we create a logistic regression model using LogisticRegression class and train the model on the training data using fit method.
+Finally, we make predictions on the testing data using predict method and evaluate the model's accuracy using accuracy_score function.

+So, I went ahead and tested them in two data set:- one where the data set is divided equally and another one being under and over sampling!

-Classification Reports and ROC Charts
+Classification Reports and ROC Charts are:-

 1. Equal Sampling:

-    - Classification Report:
+   1.1 Classification Report:

-    - ROC Chart:
+   1.2 ROC Chart:

-    2. Over Sampling:
+ 2. Over Sampling and Under Sampling:

-    - Classification Report:

-    3. Under Sampling:

-    - Classification Report:
+   2.1 Classification Report:

-    4. Over and Under Sampling

-    - ROC Chart:
+   2.2 ROC Chart: